Dealing with Homesickness: You’re Not Alone

 Try this:

-• Talk to someone who understands, even if it’s a quick voice note
+• Talk to someone who understands, even if it’s just a quick voice note.

-• Allow yourself to cry or feel low for a bit — that’s part of healing
+• Allow yourself to cry or feel low — it’s part of emotional release.

 2. Stay in Touch with Family and Friends — But on Your Terms